KPrzeczek/Gamedev-Projects/README.md

 ### End Note
 I might update this one time to describe all of the projects but that's not a top priority right now.
 Currently working on some big thing but not sure if it's going to go anywhere so I'm just going to keep uploading small games.
+<sub>21/03/2021 note: still working on the big thing, it's just in a private repo...</sub>

 ~ Krys